How Blockchain Defends Against Data Theft and Cyber Attacks?

 Protects transmitted data

-Data encryption using blockchain keeps away unauthorized access by hackers and the subsequent data breach.
+Data encryption using blockchain data hacking keeps away unauthorized access by hackers and the subsequent data breach.

 Protects crucial data